codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/uploading-or-downloading-from-gs.md

 title: "Uploading/Downloading Files to/from Google Storage"
 description: "Upload and download a jar from Google Storage from within a pipeline"
 group: example-catalog
-sub_group: examples
+sub_group: ci-examples
 toc: true
 ---

 ## Prerequisites

 - A [free Codefresh account](https://codefresh.io/docs/docs/getting-started/create-a-codefresh-account/)
-- A [Google Storage Bucket](https://cloud.google.com/storage/docs/creating-buckets) with public read access
+- A [Google Storage Bucket](https://cloud.google.com/storage/docs/creating-buckets){:target="\_blank"} with public read access
-- A private key [downloaded](https://cloud.google.com/storage/docs/authentication#gsutilauth) for the existing service account associated with your bucket (for this example, we base64 encoded the key for ease of use in a pipeline variable using `base64 key_file.json > key_file.b64`)
+- A private key [downloaded](https://cloud.google.com/storage/docs/authentication#gsutilauth){:target="\_blank"} for the existing service account associated with your bucket (for this example, we base64 encoded the key for ease of use in a pipeline variable using `base64 key_file.json > key_file.b64`)

 ## The Example Project

-The example project can be found on [GitHub](https://github.com/codefresh-contrib/gcloud-storage-sample-app.git).
+The example project can be found on [GitHub](https://github.com/codefresh-contrib/gcloud-storage-sample-app.git){:target="\_blank"}.
 The application is a simple Scala Hello World application contained in a jar, with a dependency on a scala-library jar which we will download from the bucket and package into a Docker image.

 Our project will contain two pipelines, one for uploading the dependency jar to our bucket, and the other for downloading the jar from the bucket.

-## Create the First Pipeline
+## Create the first pipeline

 The first pipeline will contain one stage/step, a step for uploading the jar to the Google Storage Bucket.